globalbioticinteractions/globalbioticinteractions.github.io/propollsoil/index.md

 **30 Jan 2026** - Dr. Wilhemine Bach announces the launch of the *full* ProPollSoil website through [https://propollsoil.eu/](https://propollsoil.eu) .
 The "propollsoil.eu" domain name is owned, and managed by, EURICE ([https://eurice.eu](https://eurice.eu)).
 The website is subject to German copyright laws (see [https://propollsoil.eu/imprint](https://propollsoil.eu/imprint) accessed on 2026-02-17) and is explicitly *not* licensed for reuse.

+**2 April 2026** - Jeff Ollerton solicits help on uncovering the hidden lives of Europe's ground nesting bees in https://jeffollerton.co.uk/2026/04/02/help-us-uncover-the-hidden-lives-of-europes-ground-nesting-bees/

 # Data Management Plan

-See https://github.com/ProPollSoil/data-management-plan for details in the data management plan.
+See the (private) https://github.com/ProPollSoil/data-management-plan for details in the data management plan.

 ## Data Reviews